junxit/us-congress-bills-111/bill.md

   >     - **(D)**
   >       - **(i)** has been unemployed for at least 90 days during the 180-day period preceding the date of application for the program established under this section; or
   >       - **(ii)** during such 180-day period received a maximum hourly rate of pay of not more than 150 percent of the Federal minimum wage.
-  > - **(b)** *Apprenticeship or on-the-job training program* The program established under this section shall provide for payments to employers who provide for eligible veterans a program of apprenticeship or on-the-job training if—
+  > - **(b)** *Apprenticeship or on-the-Job training program* The program established under this section shall provide for payments to employers who provide for eligible veterans a program of apprenticeship or on-the-job training if—
   >   - **(1)** such program is approved as provided in paragraph (1) or (2) of section 3687(a) of this title;
   >   - **(2)** the rate of pay for veterans participating in the program is not less than the rate of pay for nonveterans in similar jobs; and
   >   - **(3)** the Assistant Secretary of Labor for Veterans’ Employment and Training reasonably expects that—